Security Pentester skill

 - uses: actions/checkout@v4

-- name: Start test application
+- name: Start isolated test application

 run: docker compose -f docker-compose.test.yml up -d